CarletonURocketry/GroundStation/linux app/linux.md

-# Native Linux App
+# Linux App

-This is going to be a native implementation of a linux app to display the telemetry data in real-time.
+This is going to be an implementation of a linux app to display the telemetry data in real-time.

 **Telemetry Packet Format**: